 Go out for a walk, and maybe stop for a coffee.
 But take some photos to use in the new blog post.

-Get back home and quickly read some articles on a few digital magazines or watch videos to get new blog ideas.
+Get back home and quickly read some articles in a few digital magazines or watch videos for new blog ideas.

 Sales are poor on both book formats for one title, so it is time to research some new Amazon keyword and category ideas.

 Spreading the word

 Every word you write is data.

-It can be converted very quickly into any number of electronic versions that you can then use in a variety of applications.
+You can convert it very quickly into any number of electronic versions that you can then use in various applications.

-A Word document can be converted to epub or mobi for reading devices or copied to use in WordPress or Blogger.
+You can convert a Word document to epub or mobi for reading devices or copy it to use in WordPress or Blogger.

-It can be loaded up to Grammarly for editing and checking and then downloaded without losing any formatting.
+It can be loaded up to a grammar checker for editing and checking and then downloaded without losing any formatting.

-With digitization, edit and insertion are easy for such things as advertising, a video or updated content.
+With digitization, editing and insertion are easy for such things as advertising, a video, or updated content.

-All of these possibilities allow a writer to maximise the potential of any text, new or old, from a short blog post to a book.
+All of these possibilities allow a writer to maximize the potential of any text, new or old, from a short blog post to a book.

 In today’s world of e-publishing, or e-pubs, the opportunities are endless when you are serious about earning money online.

-7 Ways to maximise your writing potential and income
+7 Ways to maximize your writing potential and income

 If you are relying solely on Kindle sales, it’s tough to get to the top, especially if you are exclusively publishing with KDP Select.